 Minecraft is a game that’s available in a plethora of flavors.
 While some are tangy, others can be plain and simple.
 However, each version comes with its own set of problems to deal with.
 After all, it is a myth for a piece of code to work perfectly.

-Therefore, certain Minecraft versions get contaminated with errors and bugs on a daily basis.
+Therefore, certain Minecraft versions get contaminated with errors and bugs daily.
 A common source of such issues stems from the Minecraft Educative Edition.

-Needless to say, the game is intended to target the students.
-Therefore, the chances of you encountering bugs are rather low, but that doesn’t mean that it’s bug-free in any way.
+Needless to say, the game is intended to target students.
+Therefore, the chances of encountering bugs are rather low, but that doesn’t mean it’s bug-free in any way.